 Fees due will be invoiced half-termly in advance-there are 6 half terms per academic year.
-Invoices will be sent out by email prior to the start of each half term.
+Invoices will be sent out via the Famly app prior to the start of each half term.
 Payment is due within 7 days of the start of the half term, or the invoice date if later, unless an alternative arrangement is agreed with the Management.